CERNatschool/fast-cluster-analysis/README.md

 The datasets featured in the paper are included with the code, but may also be found on FigShare [here](http://doi.org/10.6084/m9.figshare.4588276.v2).

-## Introduction

-_Please note: the **linearity** cluster variable currently fits the line of best fit by measuring the pixel distances from the line in y coordinate.
-This means it is not technically rotationally invariant as a cluster variable.
-To fix this, the perpendicular distance of each pixel from the line of best fit should be calculated and used in the minimisation function.
-This is left as an exercise for the reader._

 ## Disclaimers